-- An ongoing contract with Alameda Municipal Power, purchased under the counterparty Northern California Power Agency (NCPA), through December 31, 2016, for renewable geothermal and landfill gas energy bundled with Renewable Energy Credits. - A 20-year contract with RE Camelot Solar Photovoltaic Project4 for the purchase of 45 MW of solar photovoltaic energy and associated capacity bundled with Renewable Energy Credits from their facility located in southeastern Kern County.
-The RE Camelot Plant is expected to deliver 125,000 MW of annual generation. - A 20-year contract for 85 MW from Solverde 1, LLC whose facility, built near Lancaster in northern Los Angeles County, is expected to be operational by late December 2016 and from which the System will receive approximately 230,000 MW of annual generation. - A 20-year contract for 9.5 MW with Sun Power Corporation, Systems for a facility built at the Pearblossom power plant.
-This Pearblossom facility is expected to be operational by December 2016 and includes an additional 10-year option to extend, and a forecasted annual generation of approximately 28,000 MW.
+- A 20-year contract with RE Camelot Solar Photovoltaic Project4 for the purchase of 45 MW of solar photovoltaic energy and associated capacity bundled with Renewable Energy Credits from their facility located in southeastern Kern County.
+The RE Camelot Plant is expected to deliver 125,000 MW of annual generation. - A 20-year contract for 85 MW from Solverde 1, LLC whose facility, built near Lancaster in northern Los Angeles County, is expected to deliver 230,000 MW of annual generation. - A 20-year contract for 9.5 MW with Sun Power Corporation, Systems for a facility built at the Pearblossom power plant.
+This Pearblossom facility includes an additional 10-year option to extend and is expected to deliver 28,000 MW of annual generation.